DeepSilence/ResponsiveGauge/README.md

 * Opera 36+, FF 43+, Chrome 45+, IE11+

 ## Known bugs
-* 'pointerSlowness' is not yet implemented for 'filled' pointers
+* 'pointer.slowness' is not yet implemented for 'filled' pointers
 * on IE, the container must have a relative positioning for the gauge to be repaint on resize

 ---